Attitude is Important

 Each Child is Unique

 Just as it is with adults, you may never discover what type of stress the child is under at home.
 While it isn't right to assume that every challenging child has a challenging home life, it also isn't right to assume that everything is perfect at home either.
 Sometimes giving these children some space is all that they really need.
 But every child is different.
 I have worked with other children that only desired to have attention.
-When they saw that my full attention was on them, they became calm almost immediately.
+When they saw that my full attention was on them, they became eager to share what was on their mind, and also much more willing to behave.
 Therefore, it's important to really know the children of your classroom.
 Each child was created uniquely and should be treated as such.
 Because most children tend to be vocal about how they feel, you can tell a child's "love language" by how they react to your own way of expressing love.
 We tend to give the love that we would like to recieve.
 For instance, I love when people tell me out loud that I am doing a good job.
 Therefore, I vocalize a lot of how I feel towards others through my words.
 Others might appreciate a hug far more than a kind word.
 It's amazing how the atmosphere of the room can change when you focus on loving children in the way that best serves them.